uktrade/dit-helpdesk/readme.md

 python manage.py collectstatic --noinput python manage.py migrate python manage.py loaddata countries_data
-python manage.py scrape_section_hierarchy_v2
+python manage.py scrape_section_hierarchy
 python manage.py import_rules_of_origin --data_path "import"
 python manage.py import_regulations
 python manage.py runserver_plus 0.0.0.0:8000

 ```
-`scrape_section_hierarchy_v2` will only run if there are no Sections items found. see below if you need to run this
+`scrape_section_hierarchy` will only run if there are no Sections items found. see below if you need to run this
 manually `import_rules_of_origin` and `import_regulations` will create any new items that do not already exist.
 you can comment these three lines out after the initial out `up` to speed up the buid and deploy process locally.
 The last line starts the django server